March 1 | | 1900 – 2045 | $15

-It’s a perfect activity for those who attend a pre-Forum session, arrive in Vancouver for QF16 or seek an inspirational end to their work day.
+Health Talks is an annual evening event, taking place on the night of March 1.
+It’s a perfect activity for those who attend a pre-Forum session, arrive in Vancouver for the Forum, or for anyone seeking an inspirational end to their work day.

 Eight engaging and passionate speakers will answer our question:

 What are your hopes for health care?